Dr. Brent Slobodin

 The Dr. Brent Slobodin Memorial Scholarship in the Humanities

-was been established in loving memory of Dr. Brent Slobodin, to foster study in the humanities and support an upper-year (second year and up) Yukon student with a demonstrated interest in, and intent to specialize, in one or more of the following Humanities subjects at a provincial university:
+was established in loving memory of Dr. Brent Slobodin, to foster study in the humanities and support an upper-year (second year and up) Yukon student with a demonstrated interest in, and intent to specialize, in one or more of the following Humanities subjects at a provincial university:

 To contribute to the Dr. Brent Slobodin Memorial Scholarship in the Humanities, you may donate online to Fund #84A - Dr. Brent Slobodin Memorial Scholarship in the Humanities, or call the Yukon Foundation.